InhyeLee-Data/MajorStudio1/3.FinalVisualization/README.md

 #### Mode: Intro, Salon, Size, Decade, Gender and Estate
 1. Intro
-2: Salon - This shows the full view of the collection as a salon.
+2. Salon - This shows the full view of the collection as a salon.
-3: Size - Organize paintings by Size (Large to Small)
+3. Size - Organize paintings by Size (Large to Small)
-4: Decade - By Decade
+4. Decade - By Decade
-5: Gender - Gender Cloud
+5. Gender - Gender Cloud
-In each Salon or gallery, you can mouse over the rectangle to reveal some information about the work, and click to see the image of the portrait.
-6: Estate - A small statistical finding about the gender differene in the collection.
+6. Estate - A small statistical finding about the gender differene in the collection.

 Images: